tldr-pages/tldr/pages/linux/iftop.md

 `sudo iftop -i {{interface}}`

-- Show bandwidth usage with port information:
+- Show the bandwidth usage with port information:

 `sudo iftop -P`

-- Show bandwidth usage without bar graphs of traffic:
+- Do not show bar graphs of traffic:

 `sudo iftop -b`

-- Show bandwidth usage without looking up hostnames:
+- Do not look up hostnames:

 `sudo iftop -n`